AlysiaWong/SlotMachine/README.md

 # SlotMachine
-Play with a slot machine
+Play with a slot machine.